brian-rose/cookbook-gallery/site/index.md

 Pythia Cookbooks provide example workflows on more advanced and domain-specific problems developed by the Pythia community.
 Cookbooks build on top of skills you learn in Pythia Foundations.

+Interested in contributing a new Cookbook or contributing to an existing Cookbook?
+Great!
+Please see the [Project Pythia Contributor's Guide](https://projectpythia.org/contributing.html) and Cookbook-specific information [here](https://github.com/ProjectPythiaCookbooks/.github/blob/main/CONTRIBUTING.md).

 <div class="d-sm-flex mt-3 mb-4">
 <div class="d-flex gallery-menu">
 <div><a role="button" class="btn btn-primary btn-sm mx-1" href=https://github.com/ProjectPythiaCookbooks/projectpythiacookbooks.github.io/issues/new?assignees=&labels=content&template=update-cookbook-gallery.md&title=Update+Gallery+with+new+Cookbook>Submit a new Cookbook</a></div>